Psalm 2

-The psalm is a regular part of Jewish, Catholic, Lutheran, Anglican and other Protestant liturgies.
-It has often been set to music; George Frideric Handel set nine verses in Part II of his Messiah.
+The psalm is a regular part of Jewish, Catholic, Lutheran, and Anglican liturgies, as well as the general Protestant psalmody.
+It has often been set to music; George Frideric Handel, for example, set nine of its verses in Part II of his Messiah.

 Background and themes

 According to the Talmud (Berakhot 10b), Psalm 2 is a continuation of Psalm 1.
 10th-century rabbi Saadia Gaon, in his commentary on the Psalms, notes that Psalm 1 begins with the word "Happy" and the last verse of Psalm 2 ends with the word "Happy", joining them thematically.

 According to the Talmud and commentators such as Saadia Gaon, Abraham ibn Ezra, and the Karaite Yefet ben Ali, this psalm is messianic, referring to the advent of the Jewish Messiah who will be preceded by the wars of Gog and Magog.
 In this vein, the "king" of Psalm 2 is interpreted not as David but as the future King Messiah from the Davidic line, who will restore Israel to its former glory and bring world peace.
 The Talmud teaches (Sukkah 52a):

 Our Rabbis taught: The Holy One, blessed be He, will say to the Messiah, the son of David (May he reveal himself speedily in our days!), "Ask of me anything, and I will give it to you", as it is said, "I will tell of the decree ... this day have I begotten thee.
 Ask of me and I will give the nations for your inheritance" (Psalms 2:7–8).